, stay in touch

-My work examines the design of existing forms of representation—such as programming languages, visualizations, notations, interfaces, natural languages, and images—applied to the invention of new forms of representation for thinking and creating.
+My work examines the design of existing forms of representation—including programming languages, visualizations, notations, and interfaces—applied to the invention of new forms of representation for thinking and creating.

 I'm a PhD candidate in 💻✨ at Carnegie Mellon University, and have been affiliated with Princeton University, Distill

 (at Google Brain), MIT CSAIL, and the Recurse Center